Triton-Robotics/TR-mbed/README.md

 ### Flashing to JLink

-1. Download the [JLink](https://www.segger.com/downloads/jlink/) software on your device.
+1. Download the [JLink](https://www.segger.com/downloads/jlink/) software on your device (J-Link Software and Documentation pack and Ozone - The J-Link Debugger).

 2. Flash using the makefile, similar to the cmake setup: